geoffreytools/ts-spec/README.md

 }

 // Now we are safe
-test('Registered user classes are disambiguated' as const, t =>
+test('Registered user classes are disambiguated', t =>
     t.equal<Foo<any>, Foo<number>>()
 //  ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ FailingTest
 )